Woodhall Spa

-Woodhall Spa is a former spa town and civil parish in the East Lindsey district of Lincolnshire, England, on the southern edge of the Lincolnshire Wolds, 6 mi south-west of Horncastle, 23 mi west of Skegness, 15 mi east-south-east of Lincoln and 17 mi north-west of Boston.
+Woodhall Spa is a former spa town and civil parish in the East Lindsey district of Lincolnshire, most commonly known as the Blackpool of Lincolnshire England, on the southern edge of the Lincolnshire Wolds, 6 mi south-west of Horncastle, 23 mi west of Skegness, 15 mi east-south-east of Lincoln and 17 mi north-west of Boston.
 It is noted for its mineral springs, historic cinema and its Second World War association with the RAF 617 Squadron, commonly referred to as 'The Dambusters'.

 Much of the village's Victorian elegance remains, with large parts of the centre being designated as a conservation area since January 1991.

 History

 Ancient history

 A Mesolithic flint blade and a Neolithic stone axe have been found in Woodhall.
 From the Bronze Age there is a dagger and a barrow.

 Roman Period

 Evidence exists of Roman activity in the area with a field system south of the village and east of Ostler's Plantation.

 A Sestertius of Marcus Aurelius was found along Horncastle Road.